 The tool requires some level of customization that require support by tool developers/consultants to gather input data from National CENSUS and additional city-specific information (if needed).

-Cork: will use the SVI Tool in combination with all three of its other REACHOUT tools, and as part of its statutory obligations to develop and implement a Local Authority Climate Action Plan in 2023
+Cork is using the SVI Tool in combination with other REACHOUT tools, and as part of its statutory obligations to develop and implement a Local Authority Climate Action Plan in 2023

-Logroño will use the tool to better define and understand the SVI with regard to the heat and flood hazard and be able to identify areas (neighbourhoods) of high social vulnerability Additionally, Logroño is interested on combine the social vulnerability outcome maps with the Thermal Assessment Tool – heatmaps, to target better its heat-related risk.
+Logroño is using the tool to better define and understand the SVI with regard to the heat and flood hazard and be able to identify (neighbourhoods) of high social vulnerability Additionally, Logroño is interested on combine the social vulnerability outcome maps with the Thermal Assessment Tool – heatmaps, to target better its heat-related risk.

-Gdynia: will use the SVI Tool in conjunction with the Climate Resilient Cities Tool in order to support spatial adaptation decisions for the city.
-These tools will support the municipality and stakeholders in identifying effective measures in certain locations.
-In addition, the SVI Tool will provide a broader view of the most vulnerable communities in these locations.
+Gdynia will use the SVI Tool in conjunction with the Climate Resilient Cities Tool in order to support spatial adaptation decisions for the city.

 This tool can be used effectively in combination with several other REACHOUT tools to better understand climate change impacts and risks.
 For instance, social vulnerability index (SVI) can be incorporated into damage model layers of the FloodAdapt Tool or in the Dynamic Adaptation Policy Pathways (DAPP) generator, and with the Crowdsourcing Tool (CAS) to inform adaptation planning decisions of local government.
 Additionally, the social vulnerability maps regarding the heat hazard can also be integrated with the heatmaps developed by Tecnalia to better visualize the risk.

 Short summary: A story about Jan and Maria during extreme precipitation.